Getting Started

 Daily notes

-Open Daily Note (or clicking a date in the Calendar on the right) opens or creates today’s note.
-Configure the base folder, date format and an optional template under Settings → Vault Settings → Daily Notes & Templates.
+The Daily Note button in the left action rail opens or creates today’s note.
+Configure the base folder, date format and an optional template under Settings → Vault → Content & structure (Choose folder… next to the field lets you pick the folder right inside the vault).

-In the calendar, the Today button returns to the current month; clicking the month label opens a quick month/year picker.
+The Calendar on the right is a day overview: clicking a date opens the calendar tab at that day; a right-click opens a menu that names the day at the top and offers Open calendar, Daily Note and that day’s events and due tasks.
+Days with a daily note carry a tiny sun glyph, days with events colored dots per calendar.
+The Today button returns to the current month; clicking the month label opens a quick month/year picker.
 There you can also enable Show week numbers to add an ISO week column — the setting is remembered.

 Settings

 Settings (gear icon at the bottom of the leftmost action rail, or Ctrl+,) close via the X in the top right, Esc or a click outside the window.
-Changes are saved immediately and automatically — only sync credentials are applied deliberately via Save/Connect (see Sync Setup).
-Settings come in two parts:
+Changes are saved immediately and automatically — only cloud credentials are applied deliberately via Sign in in the Cloud accounts area (see Sync Setup).
+Settings come in two parts; every area in the left rail opens its own page, where the settings sit in named group cards:

 Customizing the interface